6 Metrics that Help Calculate Your Customer’s Health & the SuccessScore™

 1. Product Usage

 As a general rule of thumb, people tend to use the products and/or services that they like and ignore the ones they don’t.
 This is especially true when it comes to SaaS products and services.
 Measuring product usage can help alert your team to issues within your account across various areas such as training, educational resources, and even product enhancements.
+Learn more about how product leaders are delivering customer success in this ebook.

 If you see customer product usage slipping across all users, it’s probably a sign to re-evaluate your engagement strategy and go in to ask targeted questions about where they’re seeing issues.
 If it’s just a few key users or decision-makers that are trending down, you can reach out to them specifically to uncover the root cause.